About Skin Conditions

 The skin is the body’s largest organ and functions to protect the body from irritants.
 When encountering an irritant, signals are sent to the brain to isolate and destroy the irritant often causing redness, swelling, fever, and itching.
 In the case of some skin conditions, such as contact dermatitis, this reaction is caused when coming into contact with an external trigger.
 Other conditions like eczema, psoriasis, and scleroderma produce similar manifestations in response to an internal immune system trigger.

-Limitations associated with skin conditions can include ultraviolet sensitivity, suppressed immune system, skin irritations, fine motor movement, temperature sensitivity, pain management, and stress management.
+Limitations associated with skin conditions can include light sensitivity, suppressed immune system, skin irritations, fine and gross motor movement, mobility, temperature sensitivity, pain management, and stress management.

 Skin Conditions and the Americans with Disabilities Act